oracle/oci-grafana-logs/README.md

 ![alt text](https://github.com/oracle/oci-grafana-logs/blob/main/docs/images/usrGp.png?raw=true)

 Under the **Policy** tab switch to the root compartment and click **Create Policy**.
-Create a policy allowing the group to read tenancy metrics.
+Create a policy allowing the group to read tenancy log groups and log content.
 Add the following policy statements:

 - `allow group GrafanaLoggingUserGroup to read log-groups in tenancy`